 Advice on Turning 32

 I have been looking forward to my thirties for a long time.
-I grew up reading biographies of people I admired to see how they got tow here they were getting to, and their 30s seemed like the time that everyone just started to settle into their own skin and release all of the fucks given during their 20s.
-The overall consensus seemed the self-consciousness of our 20’s would slowly melt into self-awareness.
-And I couldn’t wait to leave the terrible 20s behind and embrace my thriving 30s.
+I grew up reading biographies of people I admired to see how they got to where they were getting to, and their 30’s seemed like the time of life that everyone just started to settle into their own skin and release all of the fucks given during their 20’s.
+The overall consensus seemed that the self-consciousness of our 20’s would slowly melt into self-awareness.
+And I couldn’t wait to leave the terrible 20’s behind and embrace my thriving 30’s.

 So, with another year around the sun quickly approaching, I pondered what it is that I wanted to receive this year.
-(Obviously besides a Harry Butter Bear Cake, because who says grown needs to be grown up?)
+(Obviously besides a Harry Potter Butter Beer Cake, because who says Grown needs to be grown up?)
 And whether it

 An old-fashioned Facebook post later, and some loving texts from family and friends, and the advice came flooding in.
 This enlightenment ranged from encouraging to disheartening.
-There was lots of inspiration, sprinkled with common sense which I guess I’m relieved to have figured out something by now.
-To things that I can’t even begin to understand in the least, which isn’t helpful at all and means I still have a long fucking way to go.
-And wasn’t that the point of this whole thing?
-To give me a leg up?
+There was lots of inspiration, sprinkled with basic common sense, which I guess I’m relieved to know I’ve figured out something by now.
+To things that I can’t even begin to understand in the least, which isn’t helpful at all and means I still have a long fucking way to go- and wasn’t that the point of this whole thing – to give me a leg up?
 What I got was a lot of dreamers and follow your heart-ers.
-I got some financial advice that terrifies me because I have no fucking clue what they’re talking about, let alone how to get started with that.
+I got some financial advice that terrified me because I have no fucking clue what they’re talking about, let alone how to get started with any of that.
 Thank you public school system for the life prep!
 Not.
+(Borat voice)

-I have to say that I’ve already started implement number 7 and number 17.
-And others that I will carry with me until I leave this rock (here’s looking to you number 14!)
+I have to say that I’ve already started to implement #7 and #17 and some I will carry with me until I leave this rock (here’s looking to you #14!)

 These are the 32 things I wish to take with me on this next lap around our fiery centrum.
 In no particular order, please enjoy the following.